dimatura/pypcl/README.md

 A pybind11-based Python wrapper for (a very small part of) PCL.

 It is usable, but incomplete and should be considered pre-beta.
+This is a 'scratch-my-own-itch' piece of code.

 ## Installation